A new genetic target for Alzheimer’s treatments

 While the APOE gene provides the code for our body to create apolipoprotein E, it needs to go through an intermediary, using our body’s messenger RNA (mRNA) to carry out the instructions.

-The potential treatment that will be studied will target the messenger mRNA using an antisense oligonucleotide (ASO), a small molecule designed to bind to the mRNA associated with APOE and block it from producing the protein.
+The potential treatment being studied will target the mRNA using an antisense oligonucleotide (ASO), a small molecule designed to bind to the mRNA associated with APOE and block it from producing the protein.

 “It’s like having architectural plans to build a house, but stopping the contractor from starting work on it,” he explains.